 One way to collect water is by using water storage tanks which are located at the bottom of downpipes on buildings.
 The potential amount of water collected will depend on the area of roof available.

 ngineering and athematics

-To determine the surface area of the roof of each school building to calculate how much water could be collected each month.
+To determine the surface area of the school roof and calculate how much water could be collected each month.

 Method and Results